Skip links

 These factors are dangerous because they take your mind off the road and your hands off the steering wheel.

-• Speeding
+Speeding

 Excessive speeding reduces the time the driver must react to dangerous situations and increases their stopping distance.
 This means collisions can be more devastating.
 It also decreases their ability to avoid clashes with traffic surge structures.
 Drivers must pay attention to their surroundings and obey the speed limit on the road.

-Most of the above-discussed accidents occur because of untrained drivers employed in Construction Industry.
+Most of the above-discussed accidents occur because of untrained drivers employed in the Construction Industry.
 To ensure that drivers and pedestrians are safe and secure, introduce your employees to OSHA 30-Hour Construction since it educates workers about basic knowledge of site safety hazards, Personal Protective Equipment, and safely transporting hazardous materials.
 Upon completing the training, you get an OSHA 30 card that is advantageous for your career in the long run.

-7 Effective Ways to Avoid Car Accidents and Save Lives
+8 Effective Ways to Avoid Car Accidents and Save Lives

 Accidents are the leading cause of death in the United States.
 The number of car accidents in America has been increasing for the last few years.
 There are many ways to avoid such accidents.
 But you can also save lives by following these seven effective ways to prevent car accidents and save lives:

-1. Drive defensively & Watch out for pedestrians, cyclists, and other drivers
+1. Drive defensively & Watch out for pedestrians, cyclists, and other drivers.

 Driving defensively can help avoid accidents and save lives.
 Be attentive when driving to spot hazards, such as animals crossing the road, cars driving the wrong way, or pedestrians walking in the middle of the street.